dkrasne/visualizing_intertextuality/src/faq.md

 **Since words are assigned to a single line, how do you handle instances of hyphenation in synapheia?**

 When a word is split between two lines due to synapheia (essentially, the joining of two lines into one), the word is assigned to whichever line contains more of its syllables, and the position(s) it occupies in the other line are left unassigned.

-**Who chooses the intertexts for the database?**

-The goal is eventually to include *all* published (and thus peer-reviewed) word-level intertexts in the database.
-Plausible intertexts that have not been published are not included (but can be added if they are published!).
-The *order* in which they are added depends on many factors, and the work is slow.